 (a) Upper Lough Erne has the designation SAC.
-What do these letters stand for?
+What do these letters represent?
+[1 mark]

-(b) Suggest two reasons why Upper Lough Erne has been designated as an SAC.
-Use the information given above to help you.
+(b) With reference to the information given above, suggest two reasons why Upper Lough Erne has been designated as an SAC.
+[2 marks]

 (c) The Department of Agriculture and Rural Development recommends that, to improve biodiversity, native species such as hawthorn are used when planting new hedgerows on farmland.
 Suggest why such species are preferred over non-native species.
+[1 mark]